kevinrodrigues/TNF/docs/thursday-league-table.md

 ## MOM

-Game 6: Vijay J 🏆
+Game 6: Vijay A 🏆

 ## Score